josh-holder/josh-holder.github.io/_pages/about.md

 just trying to figure out my [ikigai](https://modelthinkers.com/mental-model/ikigai) tbh. i have a deep passion for learning, and love diving into new fields and asking many consecutive stupid questions to people who know more than me. **if you're in Seattle, let's meet up for coffee or a walk!**

-i've worked mostly in the space domain thus far in my career, starting at NASA JSC where i wrote a good chunk of the [orion](https://en.wikipedia.org/wiki/Orion_(spacecraft)) backup flight control software stack. now, as I shift my focus more towards providing terrestrial benefit and growing the in-space economy, i'm working on the [starlink](https://en.wikipedia.org/wiki/Starlink) GN&C team at spacex.
+i've worked mostly in the space domain thus far in my career, starting at NASA JSC where i wrote a good chunk of the [orion](https://en.wikipedia.org/wiki/Orion_(spacecraft)) backup flight control software stack.

+i then had a brief stint in academia, where i [published work on MARL](https://arxiv.org/abs/2412.15573) and [distributed optimization](https://www.proquest.com/openview/92632c8e8e694159bb1be40a29e03d03/1?pq-origsite=gscholar&cbl=18750&diss=y).

+now, as I shift my focus more towards providing terrestrial benefit and growing the in-space economy, i'm working on the [starlink](https://en.wikipedia.org/wiki/Starlink) GN&C team at spacex.

 **an (incomplete) list of my interests and favorite photos:**